 You're halfway through planning a wedding in six months, and it's time for a treat to reward yourself for all the whirlwind planning you've accomplished.
 What better way to celebrate than one of the most exciting wedding planning tasks: tasting your menu and cake.

 Plan Your Honeymoon

 After all of that wedding planning, you’ll be ready for some R&R after your wedding day.
 Worried about flight prices?
 Search within the U.S. (think Nantucket or Kiawah Island in South Carolina), where you can find great beaches and affordable flights.
 Try looking on sites like Airbnb anywhere across the world, as these spaces tend to need less time to book than many hotels or resorts.

 You’ve already designed and ordered your invitations, so now it’s time to get them in the mail.
 For a destination wedding, send those out 12 weeks before your wedding date.
 For a local celebration, eight weeks is the perfect amount of time.

 Now’s the time for your bridal shower and bachelor or bachelorette parties.
 You shouldn’t have too much planning to do when it comes to these parties, but want to make sure they’re scheduled a month or two before your wedding so you’re not distracted by last-minute stress.

 That little piece of paper is a major deal.
 Plan your visit to the county clerk and get the marriage license.

-The excitement's building, and not only your wedding but your honeymoon are a month away.
+The excitement is building, and not only your wedding but your honeymoon are a month away.
 Take some time during these weeks to pack your bags so you don't have to worry about them the night before the wedding.

 Your engagement will have literally flown by, and you've managed to plan a wedding in six months (no small feat).
-This is your last month of being a fiancé instead of a wife, and it's a special time.
-Savor it and try not to stress!
+This is your last month of being a fiancé(e) instead of a spouse, and it's a special time.
+Savor it and try not to stress.